status-im/handbook.status.im/src/finance/expense-reimbursements.md

    * [Traveling for Status](src/remote-at-status/traveling-for-status.md)
    * [Essential reading](src/welcome-to-status/essential-reading.md)

-It's essential that you carefully read the following instructions to get reimbursed and so we can file expenses in a compliant manner.
+It's essential that you carefully read the following instructions to get reimbursed and so we can file expenses correctly.
 The standard expense reimbursement process uses:
    * [Expensify](https://www.expensify.com/) to report and store the expense receipts, AND
    * Adding expenses to your monthly invoice sent to `billing@statusm.im` to send the reimbursement.